8PAY (8PAY) Price Hits $0.0062 on Top Exchanges

 Buying and Selling 8PAY

-It is usually not currently possible to purchase alternative cryptocurrencies such as 8PAY directly using US dollars.
-Investors seeking to trade 8PAY should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase 8PAY using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as 8PAY directly using U.S. dollars.
+Investors seeking to trade 8PAY should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase 8PAY using one of the exchanges listed above.

 Receive News & Updates for 8PAY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for 8PAY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.